dkohlsdorf/audio_pattern_discovery/README.md

 ```
 ./generate_report.sh APPLY_ONLY FOLDER
 ```
-APPLY_ONLY is true or false.
+APPLY_ONLY is true or false and determins if we load existing HMMs and decode the data or if we start a new clustering round.
 The folder should contain wav files, it will be searched recursively.
 In order to configure the program use the file in `project/config`.
 In order to change the latex templates use the `project/templates` folder.